orbitalquark/textadept/doc/manual/2_Installation.md

 ## Installation

-Textadept was designed to be as easy as possible to install by any user.
+Textadept is designed to be as easy as possible to install by any user.
 You do not need to have administrator privileges.

 #### Linux